The Flowers of Buffoonery: Reception

 The story has been described as a comment on the futility of taking one's own life, with some critics suggesting that Dazai's "focus on the comical, embarrassing, and grotesque aspects" of suicide make the prospect of killing oneself appear as "meaningless, bleak and absurd as life itself."

+In the September 1935 issue of Bungei Shunjū, novelist Yasunari Kawabata offered a critical appraisal of the novella, writing that the work "embodies the lifestyle and literary perspectives of its maker, though in my personal opinion, a dark cloud surrounds the author that regrettably prevents a full expression of his talents."
+The next month, Dazai published a response to Kawabata in Bungei Tsūshin, a periodical owned by the Bungei Shunjū parent company, in which Dazai calls Kawabata a liar and argues that the author's criticisms amount to a "twisted...Dostoyevskian" form of love.

 Translations

 The first translation, into Italian, was published in 1990 by Lolli Santini in the journal Il Giappone.
 A French version by Juliette Brunet and Yuko Brunet was included in their book-length translation of The Final Years in 1997.
 The novella was first translated into Russian by Tatiana Sokolova-Delyusina in 2004, as part of a collection of selected works, and again in 2018, as a standalone book translated by Dimitry Ragozin.
-South Korean translator Roh Jae-myung published a Korean translation in a 2005 collection titled Woman's Duel, after a different Dazai story also included in the volume.
+South Korean translator Roh Jae-myung published a Korean translation in a 2005 collection Woman's Duel, which takes its title from a different Dazai story also included in the volume.
 A Chinese translation was published by Taiwanese translator Liu Tzu-Chien in 2017.
+A Spanish translation was published by Argentinian translator Matías Chiappe Ippolito in 2023.
+An English translation by Sam Bett was released in 2023.